-Then, the hydrophone was positioned next to the transducer which was set to send out a 0.5 ms burst of a 15 kHz sine wave every 100 ms. The transmitted burst is shown here, as well as its spectrum.
+Following this, the hydrophone was positioned next to the transducer, which was set to send out a 0.5 ms burst of a 15 kHz sine wave every 100 ms. The transmitted burst is shown in Fig. 2 together with its spectrum.